chromaui/learnstorybook.com/README.md

 # Learn Storybook

-Learn Storybook aims to teach tried-and-true patterns for component development using Storybook.
-You’ll walk through essential UI component techniques while building a UI from scratch.
+Learn Storybook teaches you Storybook by building a UI from scratch.
+We walk through core concepts from building and testing to deployment.
+This tutorial is intended to get you up to speed on Storybook best practices in a fast and approachable way.

 ## Contribute